DercyCheng/ai-job/README.md

 - **Model Variety**: Supports both API-based (OpenAI) and local models
 - **Scalability**: Can scale horizontally by adding more workers
 - **Monitoring**: Tracks task progress and worker health
+- **MCP Support**: Implementation of the Model Context Protocol for standardized LLM interactions
+- **Streaming Responses**: Support for streaming completions from language models in real-time
+- **Context Management**: Efficient management of conversation contexts using the MCP standard

 ## Getting Started